We all judge the book by its cover. The better the book cover the more we believe the content is better.

 - No Image Optimization

 - Using the Same Image Size Across All Platforms

 - Not Setting Proper Caching Headers in Response

 Using Incorrect Image Format

-The best way to make your website super smooth is to use that format which is best for the images you are serving.
-For example, if you are using a captured image on your website, you should use the “.jpeg” format, when it comes to logos & charts, “.png” is a better option and when you are serving some short-looped videos, you should use GIFs.
+The best way to make your website run smooth is to use a format best suited for the images you are serving.
+For example, if you are using a captured image on your website, you should use the “.jpeg” format, but when it comes to logos & charts, “.png” is a better option, and when you are serving some short-looped videos, you should use GIFs.

-More the suitable image format you use on your website, more bandwidth will be saved which in turn will make your website more fast and smooth.
+More suitable the image formats you use on your website, more bandwidth will be saved, which, in turn, will make your website run faster and smoother.

 Doing Browser Side Resizing

 This is the most common mistake most of the developers make while using shortcuts to optimize website images.
 Browser-side image resizing is not a recommended practice.

 Sometimes, developers deliver the maximum sized image and make the changes in the CSS height and width for the browser.
 As a result of this, you end up delivering a large image to your users and wasting your bandwidth.
 The image will take more time to download, and also consume more data of your users.
 Talking about the result, modern browsers display a good image result but the old browsers may not deliver a quality result.